Boschetzel/PandasDataFrame/README.md

 - Import CSV files
 - Search
 - Basic data visualization with bohek
+- Get data from web API

 ## More Info

 **Issues, feedback and pull requests are welcome.**

-This project is still in version 0.x.y and subject to breaking changes.
+This project is still in version 0.1.1 and subject to breaking changes.
 The latest changes will be on the `develop` branch, and will be occasionally merged to `master` as a release with a tag indicating the version number and published to PyPi.

 If you like this project remember to leave a ⭐!